Best places to retire in Languedoc

 This sun-soaked department enjoys thousands of hours of sunshine every year and is very popular with foreigners buying second homes.
 From a busy urban lifestyle in Perpignan, to a quieter beach-side existence, the Pyrenees-Orientales really does have it all.
 You can even invest in ski chalets in areas such as Font-Romeu or Les Angles.

 If you fancy retiring right in the middle of things, then Perpignan, Collioure or Canet-en-Roussillon are the most popular.
-Collioure, a charming seaside town, is the most expensive, with average property prices reaching £6,626/sqm2.
+Collioure, a charming seaside town, is the most expensive, with average property prices reaching £6,626/sqm2 in June 2024.

 Gard